 My Experience With Perfume

-I cannot tell you how much I’m happy when something creative as this gets deserved recognition while maintaining its lasting appeal.
+I cannot tell you how much I’m happy when something creative like this gets deserved recognition while maintaining its lasting appeal.

 Homme Intense holds the ninth place, or the second one if counting only the designers on the Basenotes 500 Greatest Modern Perfumes list.